Journaling to Help Reduce Stress and Anxiety

 One of the hallmarks of anxiety is ruminating or thinking about the same thing over and over again.
 Once your brain latches onto a worry, it’s hard to break free of it.
-Ruminating isn’t useful problem solving.
-It’s like being stuck in a thought loop where you image the worst possible outcome or dwell on a mistake you made – magnifying your fears and creating problems where there aren’t any.
+Ruminating isn’t useful for problem-solving.
+It’s like being stuck in a thought loop where you imagine the worst possible outcome or dwell on a mistake you made – magnifying your fears and creating problems where there aren’t any.

 Journaling can also be a helpful self-help strategy for reducing stress and anxiety.

 Stress tends to build over time.
 In small amounts, we often miss the signs that stress and anxiety are mounting.
 When used consistently, these journaling prompts can help you identify the early signs and symptoms of stress and anxiety.
 Noticing your stress and anxiety earlier gives you the best chance to cope with it effectively.
 Like most things, stress and anxiety are easier to deal with when they’re smaller.